Senior Curriculum, Years 11 - 13

 English – Extended (2ENE)

-English as an Additional Language (2ENP)
+English as an Additional Language, Academic Course (2EAC)

-English as an Additional Language (2ENS)
+English as an Additional Language, Language Course (2ELC)

 Option Subjects